DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Discussion

 \subsection{Why Do Flips Occur?}

-To understand the mechanisms behind judgment flips, we analyzed reasoning traces across 2,414 flips using GPT-4o mini as a judge with a structured taxonomy inspired by~\cite{golovneva2023roscoe,krishna2025drex,Cheng2025}.
-Details about the taxonomy can be found in Appendix~\ref{app:taxonomy}.
+To understand the mechanisms behind judgment flips, we analyzed reasoning traces across 2,410 flips using GPT-4o-mini as a judge with a structured taxonomy inspired by~\citep{golovneva2023roscoe,krishna2025drex,Cheng2025}.
+Details about the taxonomy can be found in Appendix~\ref{sec:taxonomy}.

-\textbf{Deference and skepticism arise from different failure modes.} Figure~\ref{fig:donut_flips} reveals an asymmetry. \textbf{Deference flips} (n=1,911) are dominated by \textsc{Internal Incoherence} (29.7\%), where $C_2$'s reasoning contradicts its own conclusion, and \textsc{Social Framing} (26.9\%), where $C_2$ validates feelings or situational reasonableness instead of evaluating correctness. \textbf{Skepticism flips} (n=503) show a different profile: \textsc{Internal Incoherence} remains dominant (41.0\%), but \textsc{Reasoning Error} rises sharply (32.6\%), reflecting factual contradictions where $C_2$ asserts claims incompatible with $C_1$'s analysis.
-Crucially, \textsc{Social Framing} drops from 26.9\% to just 7.8\% in skepticism, confirming that social-pragmatic accommodation is primarily a deference mechanism.
+\textbf{Deference and skepticism arise from different failure modes.} Figure~\ref{fig:donut_flips} reveals an asymmetry. \textbf{Deference flips} (n=1,910) are dominated by Internal Incoherence (29.7\%), where $C_2$'s conclusion contradicts either its own reasoning or $C_1$'s analysis on identical content, and Social Framing (26.9\%), where $C_2$ validates feelings or situational reasonableness instead of evaluating correctness. \textbf{Skepticism flips} (n=500) show a different profile: Internal Incoherence remains dominant (41.0\%), but Reasoning Error rises sharply (32.6\%), reflecting factual contradictions where $C_2$ asserts claims incompatible with $C_1$'s analysis.
+Crucially, Social Framing drops from 26.9\% to just 7.8\% in skepticism, confirming that social-pragmatic accommodation is primarily a deference mechanism.
 This asymmetry has practical implications: deference and skepticism are not opposite ends of a single threshold.
 Deference arises from social-pragmatic adjustments; skepticism from logical breakdowns.
 Interventions targeting one may not address the other, explaining why mitigations often over-correct (Table~\ref{tab:mitigation}).

-\textbf{Social framing dominates deference.} The SOCIAL FRAMING code (26.9\%) captures cases where $C_2$ validates psychological states using markers like "understandable," "valid concern," or "has every right"—consistent with social sycophancy\citep{elephant}.
-An additional 9.9\% show SPEAKER AUTHORITY, where $C_2$ accepts claims simply because a speaker asserted them.
-Table~\ref{tab:flip_example_discussion} illustrates INTERNAL INCOHERENCE: $C_1$ identifies an answer as "overly simplistic," yet $C_2$ endorses identical content.
+\paragraph{Social framing dominates deference.} The Social Framing code (26.9\%) captures cases where $C_2$ validates psychological states using markers like ``understandable,'' ``valid concern,'' or ``has every right,'' consistent with social sycophancy~\citep{elephant}.
+An additional 9.9\% show \textsc{Speaker Authority}, where $C_2$ accepts claims simply because a speaker asserted them.
+Table~\ref{tab:flip_example_discussion} illustrates \textsc{Internal Incoherence}: $C_1$ identifies an answer as ``overly simplistic,'' yet $C_2$ endorses identical content.